-Pickles do more than add a crunchy, tangy bite to your favorite sandwich or burger.
+Pickles, or cucumbers preserved in vinegar, do more than add a crunchy, tangy bite to your favorite sandwich or burger.
 Pickled cucumbers also pack loads of vitamins and minerals in their vinegary brine.

 Cucumbers are native to India, where they've been eaten since before written history.
 Christopher Columbus brought cucumbers to the Americas in the 15th century.
 People began pickling them about 4,000 years ago as a way to preserve them and to extend their shelf life for transport.

 Today, you can pickle cucumbers yourself.
 Grocers sell lots of varieties, including whole dill pickles, sliced sweet pickles, and sour spears.

 Pickles Nutrition Facts

 Their nutritional values vary depending on their type.
 For example, a whole dill pickle has about:

 - 20% of the daily recommended amount of vitamin K, which helps your blood clot and keeps your bones strong

 - 6% of the calcium adults need for strong bones and teeth and healthy nerves

 - 2% of your daily requirement of potassium, which helps your nerves work right

 - 3%-4% of your daily requirement of vitamin C, an antioxidant that protects your cells from damage